 - All wolves on Earth = species

-- Wolves in one forest = population
+- Wolves in Yellowstone Park = population

 - All oak trees worldwide = species

-- Deaths decrease population size
+- Deaths reduce the population (students leaving)

-- Uniform distribution – individuals evenly spaced
+- Uniform distribution – like students sitting one per desk, evenly spaced

-- Random distribution – no clear pattern
+- Random distribution – like students sitting wherever they want, no pattern

-- High abundance = many individuals
+- High abundance = lots of individuals (crowded classroom)

-- Low abundance = few individuals
+- Low abundance = few individuals (nearly empty classroom)

 Why populations change